ift-gftc/doc.gftc/source/aquaculture-events/master-data.md

 description: This page contains example master data that is used in events recorded for products harvested from the wild.
 ---

-In order to not repeat this master data on every page we have example events, we will display Master Data here that is intended to be used on other Aquaculture Event pages that contain example event data.
+Master data on objects, locations, and entities are data that tend not to grow with trade volume.
+Given the similarities across CTEs and to reduce redundancy, GDST has documented Aquaculture Master Data here and parcels individual pages based on commodity or life cycle events.

 ## Master Data
-This is the master data that will be used through the events in this aquaculture scenario.
+This is the master data that will be used through the events in aquaculture scenarios.

 ```xml
 <!-- MASTER DATA -->